WhiteAssassins/AE-NetScope/README.md

 AE NetScope is a self-hosted web app for organizing LAN inventory data such as devices, IP addresses, MAC addresses, subnets, VLANs, services, hardware details, and technical notes.

+## Early Public Preview

+AE NetScope is in early public preview and is not production ready yet.

+Do not use it with sensitive production network data at this stage.
+APIs, database schema, permission boundaries, security controls, and deployment guidance may change before v1.0.

 ## Current Status

 - Web dashboard foundation.